 When word spread that the poor of Madeira needed food during famine in 1852, wealthy Bostonians sent help.
 But they never expected what they got in return.

 The islands of Madeira, just off the African coast, have had a long and prosperous relationship with New England.
 In the early days of the colonies, ships brought wine from the Portuguese colony to Massachusetts.

 In 1768, John Hancock provoked the anger of the British colonial government when he presented his ship, the Liberty, to the tax examiners.
 It was one-quarter full, with a cargo of Madeira wine.
 The rest of the ship, the tax examiner strongly suspected, had been full of Madeira.
 Hancock had probably had it secretly offloaded before the tax examiner could assess a tax.
 The British then seized the Liberty, causing a riot in one of many disputes between the colonists and the king’s men.

 Famine in Madeira

-With the long history between the two, news of a famine in Madeira provoked a quick response in Boston.
+With the long history between the two places, news of a famine in Madeira provoked a quick response in Boston.
 Newspapers reported the island, famed for its wine, experienced widespread starvation.